Babbitt (noun)

 noun: balkanization

-balm and benison (phrase)
+balm and benison (idiom)

 balm (noun): A healing, soothing, or softly restorative, agency or influence.
 (OED)